Agoric/documentation/main/glossary/README.md

 ## Board (Agoric Board)

-The Board is a shared, on-chain location where users can post an Id for a value and others can get the value just by knowing the Id.
+The Board is a shared, on-chain location where users can post a value and make it accessible to others.
+When a user posts a value, they receive a unique Id for the value.
+Others can get the value just by knowing the Id.
 You can make an Id known by any communication method; private email, a DM or other private message, a phone call/voicemail, an email blast to a mailing list or many individuals, listing it on a website, etc.